 Can your meter be installed on a vertical line?

 Our 2.0" water meters must be installed horizontally with the dials facing upwards.
 In order to install this meter on a vertical line, the line would need to jog horizontally for the inlet and outlet of the meter.
-Only our 3/4" Vertical Water meters can be installed inline on vertical water lines.
+Only our 3/4" Vertical Water Meter can be installed inline on vertical water lines.

 The SPWM-200-CF water meter.
 What other costs are involved and hardware to have the water data broadcast to a wi-fi so I can review from home computer?